DFW1N/DFW1N-OSINT/README.md

 ## Support
 Please Support me if this has helped you with OSINT Research or investigation by following me on Twitter or connecting with me on LinkedIn feel free to visit my site at [Crimol](https://www.crimol.com).
+I hope this has helped with your investigation or OSINT or atleast given you ideas to where to start your search and the potential of open source intelligence that relates to the target.

 [<img src="https://github.com/DFW1N/DFW1N-OSINT/blob/master/logo-twitter-circle-png-transparent-image-1.png" align="left" width="30">](https://twitter.com/sacha_roussakis/)   [@Sacha_Roussakis](https://twitter.com/Sacha_Roussakis)